typedoc2md/typedoc-plugin-markdown/packages/docusaurus-plugin-typedoc/README.md

 `sidebar.autoConfiguration`

-Set to `false` to disable sidebar metadata added to frontmatter.
+Set to `false` to disable sidebar generation.
 Defaults to `true`.

-`sidebar.categoryLabel`

-The sidebar main parent category label.
-Defaults to entry page title.

-`sidebar.readmeLabel`

-The label of the readme page.
-Defaults to the h1 title of the readme page.
-Ignored if `readme=none`.

-`sidebar.indexLabel`

-The label of the index page.
-Defaults to the index page title.

-`sidebar.position`
+`sidebar.filteredIds`

+Ids of pages to be filtered from the sidebar.
+This would typically be used to filter README or modules named index from the sidebar.

+`sidebar.pretty`

-The position of the sidebar in the tree.
+Pretty format the sidebar json

 #### `--docsRoot`